-Note: Excludes China and Switzerland due to restrictions on farmer income data as well as benchmark development in China.
-In 2023, we applied new metho which requires updated family size definitions for our farm profile data, and a resulting detailed and robust set of family size data for each farmer's family.
+Note: Excludes China and Switzerland due to restrictions on farmer income data as which requires updated family size definitions for our farm profile data, and a resulting detailed and robust set of family size data for each farmer's family.
 Considering this preparatory work, we were only able to implement this secondary layer of modeling for Indonesia in 2023.
 As of 2024, household dependency modelling will be applied for all markets/farmer segments below living income.
 See PMI's Sustainability KPI Protocol 2023 for further details on methodology.